 Huguenots , notably French (and French-speaking Walloons) and Dutch, escaped religious persecution by fleeing to England in the period 1550-1750.
 (Go to http://sag.org.au

 select "Our Research Guides" in the left margin then select "Huguenots" for a succinct explanation.)
 Canterbury (where John Royes married Sarah Hougham) had the largest concentration of Huguenots outside London and where they established a silk-weaving centre.
 (There was a similar centre at Spitalfields in London's East End).
 John Royes was a silk weaver!
 And one possible origin for the name "Royes" is French.
 There is still a French Protestant Church worshipping in the Canterbury Cathedral crypt (the Black Prince's chantry) at 3 p.m. each Sunday.
 Add to all that the fact that Solomon Royes retired to the Channel Islands.
 The Channel Islands were places to which French Huguenots fled, and from where many Huguenots moved to England.

-However... we need to note that Royes is a common Spanish name.
-A look at the occurrence of names in each country shows that Royes frequency per thousand people in Spain is 9.3 (Aragon 123.72, Cataluna 26.11) compared with USA 0.83 (Oregon 6.12), United Kingdom 0.61, Argentina 0.4.
-The highest Spanish occurrences are in two provinces adjoining souther France.
+2. Royes is a common Spanish name.
+(Royes frequency per thous [USA 0.83 (Oregon 6.12), Argentina 0.4].
+The highest Spanish occurrences are in two provinces adjoining southern France.